aws/aws-cdk/packages/@aws-cdk/cloudformation-include/README.md

 }
 ```

-You can access the nested stack and perform all operations you would on any other CDK Stack if you include the parent stack as follows:
+You can include both the parent stack and the nested stack in your CDK Application as follows:

 ```typescript
 const parentTemplate = new inc.CfnInclude(stack, 'ParentStack', {